safdar23/LLM-Responsible-AI-Performance-and-Quality-Evaluation-Metrics/README.md

 1) The Performance and Quality metrics will need access to Azure Open AI models, please provide the model related configuration in the notebook
 2) The Responsible AI metrics will need access to Azure AI Studio, please provide the configuration in the notebook

-# Puprpose
-The purpose of this notebook is to run the LLM evaluations across quality and responsible AI metrics for QA and chat session scenarios
+# Gen AI metrics overview
 Large language models metrics can be measured using the below measurement methods for question-answering and conversation generative AI applications:

 **Traditional Machine Learning Metrics**